Matthew 7:23: Commentary from the Church Fathers

 Gregory the Great: By this sentence it is given to us to learn, that among men charity and humility, and not mighty works, are to be esteemed.
 Whence also now the Holy Church, if there be any miracles of heretics, despises them, because she knows that they have not the mark of holiness.
 And the proof of holiness is not to work miracles, but to love our neighbour as ourselves, to think truly of God, and of our neighbour better than of ourselves.

 Augustine: But never let it be said as the Manichees say, that the Lord spoke these things concerning the holy Prophets; He spoke of those who after the preaching of His Gospel seem to themselves to speak in His name not knowing what they speak.

 Hilary of Poitiers: But thus the hypocrites boasted, as though they spoke somewhat of themselves, and as though the power of God did not work all these things, being invoked; but reading has brought them the knowledge of His doctrine, and the name of Christ casts out the dæmons.
 Out of our own selves then is that blessed eternity to be earned, and out of ourselves must be put forth something that we may will that which is good, that we may avoid all evil, and may rather do what He would have us do, than boast of that to which He enables us.

-These then He disowns and banishes for their evil works, saying, Depart from me, ye that work iniquity.
+Then he disowns and banishes them for their evil works, saying, Depart from me, ye that work iniquity.

 Jerome: He says not, Who have worked, but, who work iniquity, that He should not seem to take away repentance.
 Ye, that is, who up to the present hour when the judgment is come, though ye have not the opportunity, yet retain the desire of sinning.

 Pseudo-Chrysostom: For death separates the soul from the body, but changes not the purpose of the heart.